AviSoori1x/AviSoori1x.github.io/_posts/2021-05-16-Building_a_Natural_Language_Processing_API_with_SAS_Viya_FastAPI_and_Docker.md

 s.loadactionset('table')
 ```

-Next define a function to convert a given list of strings to a CASTable with a unique ID and a text column as required by the text analytics CAS actions
+Next define a function to convert a given list of strings to a CASTable with a unique ID and a text column as required by the text analytics CAS actions.

 ```python